 - Symposia Organizer(s) (one or two) will chair the Symposium and briefly introduce the topic and the session.
 It is desirable that the organizer(s) also acts as a speaker of the symposium.

 - Each symposium runs for 120 minutes.
-We encourage symposia composed of 4 speakers of both genders (preferably from independent groups/countries) with each talk lasting 20 minutes plus 5 minutes for questions and exchange of views.
+We encourage symposia composed of 4 speakers of both genders and different career stages (preferably from independent groups/countries) with each talk lasting 20 minutes plus 5 minutes for questions and exchange of views.
 Optionally, the last speaker may be replaced with two young investigators (post-doc, early carrier scientist).

 - Please provide names and affiliations of the speakers, indicative titles of the talks and a list of few recent papers from each speaker with relevance to the topic.